10-14, 2014 - Global Health Course

 This course prepares its participants for international experiences and future global health work.
-This is an interactive training course which incorporates readings, lectures, small group problem based learning exercises, technical skill sessions and a disaster simulation exercise.
+This is an interactive training course which incorporates readings, lectures, small group problem based learning exercises, technical skill sessions, online coursework and a disaster simulation exercise.

 Global Health and Disasters Course Agenda with Readings and Citations

 The following readings are categorized by day.
 If you wish to learn more about a certain subject, navigate to the day that the talk of interest occurred on, and open the link to see a table of contents.

 Please note, these readings are NOT mandatory - they are for further interest only.